Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) defines **closure** as "the combination of a function and the lexical environment within which that function was [defined]."
 You can think of closure as a function combined with all of the variables in its lexical scope, including function and class names.

-Closures are created when you defined a function or method.
+Closures are created when you define a function or method.
 The closure essentially _closes over_ its environment -- what's in scope.
 In effect, the function definition and its scope become a single entity called a closure.
 When the function is invoked, it has access to everything in its environment.
 That is, it can use any variable that was in the lexical scope where the function was defined. **Even if those variables aren't in the lexical scope where you invoke the function, it can still access them.**

 Wait a minute.
 How can you use variables that aren't in scope?
 Doesn't scope govern what variables you can use?
-Yes, that's true, but it's a little imprecise.
-When we say that a variable is no longer in scope, we mean that it isn't in scope at the point in your program where you invoke the function.
+Yes, that's true, but it's a little imprecise. **When we say that a variable is no longer in scope, we mean that it isn't in scope at the point in your program where you invoke the function.
 However, closure and scope are lexical concepts.
 Where you invoke a function is unimportant; where you define the function is.
-A closure includes all the variables that are in scope where you defined the function.
-Those variables may not be in scope when you invoke the function, but they're still available to the function.
+A closure includes all the variables that are in scope where you defined the function.** Those variables may not be in scope when you invoke the function, but they're still available to the function.

 ##### A Helpful Mental Model